This post was last updated on March 13th, 2022

-- What’s the weirdest thing that has happened to you in your lifetime so far?
+- What’s the weirdest thing that has happened to you in your life so far?

-If your team members don’t know each other yet and need help to open up, you could use some of these easy and fun “would you rather” questions below.
+If your team members don’t know each other yet and need help opening up, you could use some of these easy and fun “would you rather” questions below:

 - Would you rather go ice skating or surfing?

-- Would you rather travel to the North Pole or to South America?
+- Would you rather travel to the North Pole or South America?

 - Would you rather live in your dream house or travel around the world?

 - Would you rather have ice cream for dinner every night or ice tea for breakfast every morning?